shaoyuchu/VFX/hw1/README.md

 Find the shift direction that creates the least amount of error, store the shifting value and pass it down the image pyramid.
 Repeat Step 3 until we get the shifting value for original sized image.
 Use `cv2.warpAffine` to align the soure images and save them to the output folder.

-## HDR
+### HDR
 Reference paper: [Recovering high dynamic range radiance maps from photographs](https://dl.acm.org/doi/10.1145/258734.258884)

 **Step 1: Sample pixels**
-The original image set contains 13 images with shutter speed ranging from 1/128 to 32.
+The original image set contains 12 images with shutter speed ranging from 1/125 to 1/10.
 To sample pixels with various irradiance, we target at the image with the largest value variance.
 Within the targeted image, we select pixels with values locating at the 0, 2, ..., 100 percentile.
 Moreover, to be invulnerable of the appended margin after alignment, pixels on the edges are avoid.
 A total of 51 pixel positions are sampled.

-(Figrue: Sampled pixel positions)

 **Step 2: Compute Log Inverse of the Response Curve**
 To recover the response curve, we minimize the following function: